UNM-CARC/QuickBytes/msprime_quickbyte.md

 ## How to run msprime ##

-Msprime is a python module, with reccomended download via conda.
+Msprime is a python package, with reccomended download via conda.
+We reccomend you use miniconda for this, as we've had some bugs with installing this through anaconda in the past.
 We'll make an environment with it and a couple other important modules:

 	conda create -n msp1-env -c conda-forge msprime scikit-allel numpy